How to Generate Test Cases with Automation Tools

 This process involves the development and implementation of scripts that emulate user interactions, systematically testing various functionalities within a software application.
 The objective of test automation is to enhance the efficiency, accuracy, and effectiveness of software testing by reducing manual efforts and automating routine tasks.

 Test automation assumes a crucial role in the software development testing procedure.
-It complements manual testing endeavours, enabling software testers to swiftly and consistently conduct repetitive, regression, and performance tests.
+It complements manual testing endeavors, enabling software testers to swiftly and consistently conduct repetitive, regression, and performance tests.

 Through the automation of repetitive test scenarios, testers can redirect their focus towards more intricate and exploratory facets of testing, thereby optimizing the overall testing effort.